 Critical Access Hospital means a facility that is located in a rural area, as defined in 42 U.S.C.
-1395 ww(d)(2)(D), and that has been designated by the Department of Public Health and Human Services as a critical access hospital pursuant to State and Federal law.
+1395 ww(d)(2)(D), and that has been designated by the Department of Public Health and Human Services (HHS) or the Centers for Medicare and Medicaid Services (CMS) as a Critical Access Hospital pursuant to State and Federal law.
 Services will be provided in a Critical Access Hospital on the same basis as a "Hospital" as defined in this Policy.